Azam Cloth Market:The Footprints of Fabric Wholesale

-Whether you are a retailer, a casual visitor, or a customer who wants to get good bargains, try heading for the market between 9:30 am to 10:30 am.
+Whether you are a retailer, a casual visitor, or a customer who wants to get good bargains, or a tourist exploring the historical bazaar, try heading for the market between 9:30 am to 10:30 am.
 This is the time when the traffic is not too heavy and it is still quiet in the throbbing, congested lanes of the market.
 Visiting the market early will save you half of the hassle of long traffic jams.

 The other half, while going back, you will have to bear.
 Another advantage of visiting the market early is that once you are there you can shop at leisure and will even have time to haggle with the shop keepers.
 As the day advances the business activity picks up the pace, the market gets too crowded.